 On my visits, I would rummage through her bookshelves and read Gone with the Wind and her Emily Post Etiquette books cover to cover.
 These things inspired me to embrace the type, graphics, and traditions of the past.

-learning to Lindy Hop and Charleston from one of the inventors of swing dance, Frankie Manning.
+My first obsession with the 1920s era started when my friends and I were learning to Lindy Hop and Charleston from one of the inventors of swing dance, Frankie Manning.
 As a teenager in the 1920s, Frankie danced in Harlem and then in many Hollywood movies.
 He inspired us to learn about the art, music, and culture of the early 1920s.

 I started Gilded Swan Paperie with my vintage-loving, budget-minded girlfriends as target clientele.
 One of my best friends was getting married and said "I don't want pretty type on a white background-- that's not me.
 I want vintage and colorful."
 Her invitation turned out to be a swanky Art Deco-inspired invitation in gold and sage.
 And that's how my first wedding invitation came to be.